quantleaf/query/API.md

 If true, then we allow spelling erros of 25% amount.
 If false, no spelling errors allowed.

+> Note: Latency is highly dependent of schemas and schema fields used.
+Performance might potentielly improve by introducing language filters and/or set the *fuzzy* parameter to *false* as the probability of finding a query decreases.
+However keep in mind that having a large language space (cover multiple languages and handle spelling errors) is something that can truly enhance the quality of the services using this endpoint.

 ---
 ### Entity *Schema*